Jacob-Lockwood/litsp/readme.md

 > **Warning:** This is a work in progress!!
 None of the stuff I wrote below this line has been implemented yet, and a lot of it is probably going to change!!
+The only stuff that has been implemented yet is the parser and lexer.

 # Litsp